mani95lisa/nodebb-plugin-qiniu/README.md

-# NodeBB Plugin Imgur
+# NodeBB Plugin Qiniu

-A plugin that uploads images to Imgur.
+A plugin that uploads everything to qiniu.com

 ## Installation

-    npm install nodebb-plugin-imgur
+    npm install nodebb-plugin-qiniu

-After installation create an Imgur App and put your Client ID in the control panel.
+## Usage

+	Config `AccessKey`, `SecretKey`, `Bucket`, then enable `Allow users to upload regular files` in `Settings->Post`, then everything could be uploaded to qiniu.com.